By Jibility Co-Founder Chuen Seet

 Enterprise architecture doesn’t need to die out in the face of new ways of working, but it does need to adapt.
 Embrace the shifts in thinking that are happening and don’t let the EA function get rusty.

-Show Linkage to Your Business Strategy With This Tool
+Show Linkage to Your Business Strategy With This Free Tool

 We’ve talked at some length about the importance of adaptive thinking, feedback loops and visual communication.
-These aspects contemporary ways of working are combined with the best of enterprise architecture techniques (capability-based planning) in our app for building strategic roadmaps: Jibility.
-30 day free trial available.
+These aspects contemporary ways of working are combined with the best of enterprise architecture techniques (capability-based planning) in our free app for building strategic roadmaps: Jibility.